 Keep Your Teeth Healthy With Dental Choice

 One simple solution for keeping your teeth as healthy as possible is by visiting your local Dental Choice office.
-We’re proud to provide our services to patients in Edmonton, Calgary and Airdrie, Alberta.
+We’re proud to provide our services to patients in Edmonton or Calgary, Alberta.
 We strive to keep our patients smiling brightly, so be sure to schedule your appointment today.

 "headline": "Bad Habits That Affect Your Teeth",

 "name": "Dental Choice",